GoHypernet/hypernet-protocol/documentation/gitbook/digital-payments.md

 It is necessary for a gateway service provider to register their gateway connector code signature in the Hypernet Protocol [Gateway registry](/packages/contracts/contracts/identity/README.md#gateways) in order for the Hypernet Core infrastructure to allow their service to process payments.
-Registration requires locking in a significant amount of Hypertoken to the registry contract.
-This deposit will be forfeited in the scenario that the Hypernet DAO votes to remove them from participating in the payment network due.
-The service provider choose to recover their deposit by burning their registration and exiting the payment network.
+Registration requires locking a significant amount of Hypertoken into the Gateways registry contract.
+This deposit will be forfeited in the scenario that the Hypernet DAO votes to remove them from participating in the payment network.
+The service provider can choose to recover their deposit by burning their registration and exiting the payment network.

 ## Hypernet Core as a _Serverless_ Payment Infrastructure Protocol